-9.2 Leasing / Use of aircraft listed on an AOC for non-commercial ${ m M/CC}$ operations and specialised operations
+9.2 Leasing / Use of aircraft listed on an AOC for non-commercial {M/CC} operations and specialised operations

 Ch.
-9.2 ISS1 / REV4 / 21.12.2021 EVALUATION METHOD

-MS

-9-OMM11-010 CL Ch.-OM Ch.-Seq.-No. ORO.AOC.110 ORO.AOC.115 ORO.SPO.100 ORO.GEN.310

-OMM, Chapter 11.X "Leasing"; or OM A, Chapter 13.X "Leasing"

-OMM, Chapter 11.X "Use of aircraft listed on an AOC for non-commercial operations and specialised operations for less than 30 days"; or OM A, Chapter 8.7x "Use of aircraft listed on an AOC for non-commercial operations and specialised operations for less than 30 days"
+9.2 ISS1 / REV4 / 21.12.2021 EVALUATION METHOD ORO.AOC.110 LEGAL REFERENCE ORO.AOC.115 ORO.SPO.100 ORO.GEN.310 MS CL TOPIC 9-OMM11-010 CL ChOM ChSeqNo.
+OMM, Chapter specialised ope 11.X "Use of airo rations for less th craft listed on an i nan 30 days"; or er 13.X "Leasing" AOC for non-commercial operations and OM A, Chapter 8.7x "Use of aircraft and specialised operations for less than

-MANUAL REFERENCE

-APP: Any lease agreement concerning aircraft used by an AOC holder is subject to prior approval by FOCA.

-APP: Any lease agreement concerning aircraft used by a SPO operator is subject to prior approval by FOCA if the aircraft originates from a third country operator or is registered in a third country.
+APP: Any lease agreement concerning aircraft used by an AOC holder is subject to prior approval by FOCA.APP: Any lease agreement concerning aircraft used by a SPO operator is subject to prior approval by FOCA if the aircraft originates from a third country operator or is registered in a third country.